 “We don’t like to give them too much sugar,” says Corey, “and as a family we’re not into materialism, so the challenge is to find things that aren’t just tchotchkes and sugar.”

 Each year, Adella, 8, and Sydney, 6, draw even or odd days, then take turns opening a drawer and getting the treasure inside.
 The final door they open together.

 “The last one we do up,” says Corey, “just because it’s Christmas Eve.”

-This year, both of Brenda’s parents passed away.
-This will be the Hoyts’ first Christmas without them.
-But the love and care their grandpa had for them will live on in their holiday traditions through the bright pictures and crooked drawers of his homemade Advent box.
+In 2016, both of Brenda’s parents passed away.
+It was the Hoyts’ first Christmas without them.
+But the love and care their grandpa had for them lives on in their holiday traditions through the bright pictures and crooked drawers of his homemade Advent box.